 Non-specific urethritis is one of the most common reasons why men visit their local genitourinary medicine or sexual health clinic.
 46,000 cases of non-specific urethritis were reported in the UK alone in 2004, as a result of chlamydia.

-Benefits of treating non-specific urethritis?
+What are some additional benefits of treating non-specific urethritis?